Best Razor

 The brush exfoliates the skin and lifts the beard, making it easier to cut and to create lather.
 The gift would be ideal for guys who have outgrown their pandemic beard phase.

-Andis Profoil Lithium Plus Titanium Foil Shaver 17200, Black/Gray, 1 Count
+Andis Cordless Profoil Lithium Plus Shaver 17200

 Electric razors will likely provide the fastest and easiest shave, and some experts believe that using one can also reduce the occurrence of ingrown hairs.
 “For those who don’t like traditional methods, I recommend foil shavers,” Langevin says.
 Using foil shavers, individual hairs are fed into tiny holes in the metal sheet covering the blade; the blade below cuts through the hairs.